Improving Efficient Neural Ranking Models with Cross-Architecture Knowledge Distillation: Results

 Utilizing our proposed Margin-MSE loss in connection with our trained teacher models, we follow the procedure laid out in Section \ref{sec:cross-arch} to train our knowledge-distilled student models.
 Table \ref{tab:all_results} first shows our baselines, then in the second section the results of our teacher models, and in the third section our student architectures.
 Each student has a baseline result without teacher training (depicted by --) and a single teacher T1 as well as the teacher ensemble denoted with T2.
 With these results we can now answer:

 \RQtwo

 We selected BERT-Base$_\text{CAT}$ as our single teacher model, as it is a commonly used instance in neural ranking models.
-The ensemble of different larger $\bertcat$ models shows strong and consistent improvements only on the MSMARCO DEV queries.
+The ensemble of different larger $\bertcat$ models shows strong and consistent improvements on all MSMARCO DEV metrics and MAP@1000 of TREC-DL'19.
+When we compare our teacher model results with the best re-ranking entry \cite{yan2020idst} of TREC-DL'19, we see that our teachers, especially the ensemble outperform the TREC results to represent state-of-the-art results in terms of effectiveness.

 Overall, we observe that either a single teacher or an ensemble of teachers improves the model results over their respective original baselines.
 The ensemble T2 improves over T1 for all models on the sparse MSMARCO-DEV labels with many queries.
 Only on the TREC-DL'19 query set does T2 fail to improve over T1 for TK and PreTT.
+The only outlier in our results is BERT-Base$_\text{DOT}$ trained on T1, where there is no improvement over the baseline, T2 however does show a substantial improvement.
 This leads us to the conclusion that utilizing an ensemble of teachers is overall preferred to a single teacher model.

 Furthermore, when we compare the BERT type for the $\bertcat$ architecture, we see that DistilBERT$_\text{CAT}$-T2 outperforms any single teacher model with twice and four times the layers on almost all metrics.
 For the $\bertdot$ architecture we also compared BERT-Base and DistilBERT, both as students, and here BERT-Base has a slight advantage trained on T2.
 However, its T1 results are inconsistent, where almost no improvement is observable, whereas DistilBERT$_\text{DOT}$ exhibits consistent gains first for T1 and then another step for T2.